tripleee/SmokeDetector-wiki/Privileges.md

 #### For Moderators
 If you're a Stack Exchange network moderator, **you're automatically privileged** with SmokeDetector in [Charcoal HQ](http://chat.stackexchange.com/rooms/11540/charcoal-hq) (and in [SOCVR](http://chat.stackoverflow.com/rooms/41570/so-close-vote-reviewers) if you are a Stack Overflow moderator).
 You don't need to be added to the explicit privilege lists, as your diamond also gives you privileges with SmokeDetector.
 We assume that moderators are, on the whole, pretty good at moderation.

+Moderators can also see additional information on their [site dashboard](https://metasmoke.erwaysoftware.com/sites/dash) in relation to spammers and autoflagging participants.

 ## Privilege Levels

 There are multiple privilege levels on SmokeDetector and metasmoke, each giving you access to different commands, tools, etc. There isn't any exact threshold that you have to meet in order to be eligible for many of these privileges; rather the admins will grant them to you at their own discretion.
 If you think that you should have some of these privileges but you don't, please contact [an admin](https://charcoal-se.org/people#admins).